 In her local community, Jennie has performed extensive work in development and fundraising, in particular for the annual funds and capital campaigns of Trinity School, Menlo Park and The Priory School, Portola Valley, California.
 From 2008 to 2016, Jennie served as a member of the Priory Board of Trustees and The Founders Club Annual Fund Committee.
 During her tenure on the Priory Capital Campaign Leadership Team she helped raise $9 million for capital improvements.
 She also held a number of volunteer positions as a member of the Priory Parent Association.

 Known for her keen eye as well as her development skills, Jennie has also enjoyed working with civic organizations, such as participating on the steering committees for San Francisco Symphony’s Chinese New Year Gala, the Arthritis Foundation Annual Fashion Show, and the Lucile Packard Children’s Hospital Bi-Annual Gala.

 “Service opens up a world of discovery.
-The Cornell Hotel School taught me the fundamental skillsets that I use every day and that have made me successful in all of my volunteer opportunities.
+The Cornell Hotel School [Nolan School] taught me the fundamental skillsets that I use every day and that have made me successful in all of my volunteer opportunities.
 I am truly thankful for this amazing education.”

 Jennie earned her Bachelor of Science in hotel administration from Cornell in 1991 and joined the Cornell School of Hotel Administration [Nolan School] Dean’s Advisory Board in 2016.